sagecodes/intro-machine-learning/README.md

 [Boston House Dataset](https://www.kaggle.com/c/boston-housing)

 Looking at this data how do we know that regression will be a good choice?
-Why not Classfication?
+Why not Classification?

 ### >>> [Boston House price Linear Regression Notebook](https://colab.research.google.com/drive/1MlnhYzxanrUoD5FRp2-b6aX_F9e6lrfs) <<<